tokio-rs/website/content/blog/2020-04-preemption.md

 using Tokio as the underlying runtime for [Deno][deno].
 When doing some HTTP experimentation  with [Hyper] a while back, he was seeing some high tail latencies in some benchmarks.
 The problem was due to a loop not yielding back to the scheduler under load.
-Hyper ended up fixing the problem by hand in this one case, but Ryan mentioned that, when he worked on [node.js][node], they handled the problem by adding **per resource** limits.
+Hyper ended up [fixing][hpr] the problem by hand in this one case, but Ryan mentioned that, when he worked on [node.js][node], they handled the problem by adding **per resource** limits.
 So, if a TCP socket was always ready, it would force a yield every so often.
 I mentioned this conversation to [Jon Gjenset][jonhoo], and he came up with the idea of placing the limit on the task itself instead of on each resource.

 The end result is that Tokio should be able to provide more consistent runtime behavior under load.
 While the exact heuristics will most likely be tweaked over